Superior oblique myokymia

-Superior oblique myokymia is a neurological disorder affecting vision and was named by Hoyt and Keane in 1970.
+Superior oblique myokymia (SOM) is a neurological disorder affecting vision and was named by Hoyt and Keane in 1970.

 It is a condition that presents as repeated, brief episodes of movement, shimmering or shaking of the vision of one eye, a feeling of the eye trembling, or vertical/tilted vision.
 It can present as one or more of these symptoms.
 Diagnosis is most often made by the elimination of other conditions, disorders or diseases.

 Onset usually occurs in adulthood, and the cause is benign and is not commonly associated with other disorders.

+Presentation

 Altered vision by SOM during daylight driving.

 Altered vision by SOM during night driving.

 Causes

 In 1983, Bringewald postulated that superior oblique myokymia resulted from vascular compression of the trochlear nerve (fourth cranial nerve), which controls the action of the superior oblique muscle in the eye.
 By 1998, there had been only one reported case of compression of the trochlear nerve by vessels.

 More recently, magnetic resonance imaging experiments have shown that neurovascular compression at the root exit zone of the trochlear nerve can result in superior oblique myokymia.